eannefawcett/eannefawcett.github.io/_posts/2020-10-16-Machine Learning Demystified.md

 paginator: Machine Learning Demystified
 ---

 There's a lot of terminology out there being thrown around surrounding machine learning, deep learning, and artificial intelligence.
 They are different things and mean different things.
-I would like to share today what my experience with the three different terms and expound on the differences between the three tools.
+I would like to share today what my experience with machine learning and discuss some of the tools used in machine learning.

 # Machine Learning